LIS 477, "Digital Asset Management," Simmons University

 Carleton College

 Over the course of two classes and one summer research experience, Cecelia worked with Laird Bell Professor of History Susannah Ottaway as part of Professor Ottaway's ongoing work on English houses of industry.
 In the two classes, Cecelia co-designed a mini-game app for the museum’s tablet guides that is available to play at the museum as of Fall 2019 using Darwin software.
 During the summer research experience during the summer of 2018, Cecelia conducted archival research in Norwich with Professor Ottaway and two other Carleton students for one week and then the three students joined a fourth Carleton student at Gressenhall Farm and Workhouse Museum of Norfolk Life for two weeks.
-During that time, Cecelia worked with the other students to conduct a product test for new tablet guides at the museum, and she shadowed and collaborated with the museum’s curator, Dr. Megan Dennis to develop ideas for future exhibitions and events to complete steps to allow future projects to create 3D models of objects using Photogrammetry software.
+During that time, Cecelia worked with the other students to conduct a product test for new tablet guides at the museum, and she shadowed and collaborated with the museum’s curator at the time, Dr. Megan Dennis, to develop ideas for future exhibitions and events to complete steps to allow future projects to create 3D models of objects using Photogrammetry software.

 PaLA CRD "Connect and Communicate" Webinar Series, October 17, 2023